canonical/brand-store-documentation/docs/explanation/base-stores-and-device-view-stores.rst

 device does a specific function, it is a unique category; devices which fulfill other needs fit into a different category.
-As such, each class of device should have its own Device View store, which serves snaps from the Base store corresponding to that class' particular funciton.
+As such, each class of device should have its own Device View store, which serves snaps from the Base store corresponding to that class' particular function.
 This ensures a logical separation in the kind of software which can be installed to any particular device, corresponding to its given model assertion model name.